HiteSit/PyMol_Fitter/README.md

 ### MD Minimization

-This mode allows you to perform molecular dynamics-based minimization on a protein or protein-ligand complex.
+This mode allows you to perform molecular dynamics-based minimization (vacuum) on a protein or protein-ligand complex.

 1. In the plugin dialog, switch to the "MD Minimization" tab
 2. Choose your protein from the "Protein" dropdown